- Research article

 Yoon-Jeong Kim, Sung-Woo Park contributed equally to this work.

 Electronic supplementary material

 Additional file 1: Table S1: Gene ontology analysis of genes with different methylation states according to atopic status among BA groups.
-Table S2.
 Gene pathway analysis of gnens with different methylation states according to aoptic status among BA (Pathway Express:KEGG).
 Table S3.
 DNA methylation level of commonly used housekeeping genes.
 (XLS 36 KB)

 About this article

 Kim, Y., Park, S., Kim, T. et al. Genome-wide methylation profiling of the bronchial mucosa of asthmatics: relationship to atopy.
 BMC Med Genet 14, 39 (2013). https://doi.org/10.1186/1471-2350-14-39